krishnak30/US_elections/README.md

 -   `data/01-raw_data` contains the raw data obtained from FiveThirtyEight.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
--   `data/03-mapping_data` contains data for mapping support for Kamala.
+-   `data/03-mapping_data` contains data of US shapefiles used in mapping.
 -   `models` contains the fitted models.
--   `other` contains copy of survey designed, details about LLM chat interactions, and sketches.
+-   `other` contains graphs, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 The paper is also generated in html in `paper/paper.html` to show the interactive map.
 -   `scripts` contains the R scripts used to simulate, download and clean the data.